utkarshg6/helpful/Git.md

 ### Squashing

 - Combining multiple commits or squashing them into one commit.
-- The newer commits are squashed into the oldest commit, in th text editor the oldest commit is listed on top.
+- The newer commits are squashed into the oldest commit, inside the text editor the oldest commit is listed on top.
 - Use `pick` for the top commit which will be used as the face of other commits.
 - Put `squash` beside all the subsequent commits that you want to combine.

 Let's consider an example

-The text-editor opens up displaying following lines
+The text-editor opens up displaying the following lines

 ```zsh
 pick f7f3f6d Commit 1